vroh2020/dripify-dashboard-82/REVENUECAT_BUILD_FIX.md

 CLANG_ENABLE_MODULES = YES
 ```

-### 3. Created Clean Scripts
+### 3. Created Clean and Rebuild Scripts
 - `ios/clean_and_rebuild.sh` (macOS/Linux)
 - `ios/clean_and_rebuild.bat` (Windows)

-## Why This Fix Works

-1. **Targeted Approach**: Specifically addresses the PurchasesHybridCommon target causing the issue
-2. **Swift 5 Compatibility**: Forces Swift 5 language mode to avoid Swift 6 type ambiguity
-3. **Module Resolution**: Adds proper module settings to resolve type conflicts
-4. **CI-Specific**: Addresses the version difference between local and CI environments
-5. **Future-Proof**: Will work with future Xcode updates

-## Testing

-To test the fix locally:
-1. Run the clean script: `./ios/clean_and_rebuild.sh` (macOS) or `ios\clean_and_rebuild.bat` (Windows)
-2. Sync Capacitor: `npx cap sync ios`
-3. Build the project: `npx cap build ios`

 ## Current Status

-**Latest Fix Applied**: Added `SWIFT_LANGUAGE_VERSION = '5.0'` to force Swift 5 compatibility and prevent Swift 6 type ambiguity issues.
+The build is still failing with the same error.
+The issue persists because:

+1. **Type Ambiguity**: The `SubscriptionPeriod` type is defined in multiple RevenueCat modules
+2. **Swift 6 Compatibility**: Xcode 16.4 has stricter type checking
+3. **Module Resolution**: The compiler can't determine which `SubscriptionPeriod` to use

+## Next Steps
+If this fix doesn't work, we may need to:
+1. Update to a newer version of RevenueCat Capacitor plugin
+2. Apply a direct patch to the problematic Swift file
+3. Use a different approach to resolve the type ambiguity

-## Notes
+## Build Environment

-- This fix only affects the build process, not the runtime behavior
-- The app functionality remains unchanged
-- Local development continues to work as before
-- CI builds should now succeed with Xcode 16.4
-- The fix specifically targets the PurchasesHybridCommon module that was causing the SubscriptionPeriod ambiguity
+- **Build Stack**: macOS - 2025.06 - Apple silicon
+- **Xcode Version**: 16.4 (Build version 16F6)
+- **Swift Version**: 6.0 compatibility checks
+- **RevenueCat Version**: @revenuecat/purchases-capacitor@8.0.0